angular-schule/website-articles/blog/2018-05-one-app-per-customer/README.md

 * There is a (technically outdated) web-application to provide the UI.
 They are doing the hosting.
 * Everything should be re-implemented with Angular, of course.
 * There are more than, let's say, 100 customers.
-* Every customer expects a slightly different solution.
+* Every customer expects a slightly different application.

 One of the current unique selling points are the specific-apps.
 Every customer can purchase a different set of features for different fields of applications.
 For example, main feature X as well as customer management, debt collection and reports.
 Bigger customers might also want a full HR solution, and so on.
 You get the point.